 Baby Bink couldn't ask for more; he has adoring (if somewhat sickly-sweet) parents, he lives in a huge mansion, and he's just about to appear in the social pages of the paper.
 Unfortunately...
 See full summary »

 Baby Bink couldn't ask for more; he has adoring (if somewhat sickly-sweet) parents, he lives in a huge mansion, and he's just about to appear in the social pages of the paper.
-Unfortunately, not everyone in the world is as nice as Baby Bink's parents; especially the three enterprising kidnapers who pretend to be photographers from the newspaper.
-Successfully kidnaping Baby Bink, they have a harder time keeping hold of the rascal, who not only keeps one step ahead of them, but seems to be more than a little bit smarter than the three bumbling criminals.
+Unfortunately, not everyone in the world is as nice as Baby Bink's parents; especially the three enterprising kidnappers who pretend to be photographers from the newspaper.
+Successfully kidnapping Baby Bink, they have a harder time keeping hold of the rascal, who not only keeps one step ahead of them, but seems to be more than a little bit smarter than the three bumbling criminals.
 Written by

 Murray Chapman <firstname.lastname@example.org>

 This was the first film of John Hughes' three picture fifty-million-dollar contract with Fox, which produced Baby Day's Out, 'Miracle On 34th Street', and 'Home Alone 3 (1998), all of which were box office failures.
 See more »

 Eddie's safety wire is visible when he's falling from the side of the building.
 See more »

 [Baby Bink just got away from the villains again after many times, but this time by crawling into a small sewer tunnel]